-After the deal we go to an airport perimeter just outside the runway, where our heroes meet the VIP buying the cocaine off them.
-Inside Wyatt and Billy's pick-up truck, an assisant samples the cocaine, a bodyguard keeps guard.
-The assistant samples a bit and seems happy, and after offering some to Wyatt, he passes on to the guard.
+After the deal we go to an airport perimeter just outside the runway, where our heroes meet the VIP buyer who wants to buy the cocaine off them.
+Sadly this guy has just died in real life, he was Phil Spector - (see the article pretty tragic Mirror Newspaper UK) Inside Wyatt and Billy's pick-up truck the buyer (played by Phil Spector) samples the cocaine, while the driver/bodyguard keeps lookout for nosey passers by.
+The buyer samples a bit and seems happy, and after offering some to Wyatt, he passes on to the guard.
 Wyatt gets paid, and after couting his cash inside the VIP's roller briefly he and then everybody else make own way again, Billy with Wyatt in the pick-up.

 We then see Wyatt (Peter Fonda in real life, the one on the right in the picture below) now wearing leather, stuffing the money into a long plastic tube inserted into the petrol tank.

 Footage not used in the film tells the story of how Wyatt and Billy started out as a circus act doing motorcycle stunts.
 Billy means it when he says in jail, "We've played every fair in this part of the country, and I mean for top dollar, too!"
 The two decide that they don't want to do the circus act anymore, so they hatch their "retirement plan".